sollecitom/corda-foreign-exchange-example/README.md

 ## What's available

-The available endpoints on localhost:8080 are:
+As for the buyer app, available driving endpoints on localhost:8080 are:

 - GET /cash -> returns a map currency to available cash balance.
 Initially empty.
 - GET /exchangeRate?from=<fromCurrencyCode>&to=<toCurrencyCode> e.g., /exchangeRate?from=GBP&to=USD -> returns the exchange rate between specified currencies, or Not Found.
 Response body is e.g, {"rate": 1.36, "from": "GBP", "to": "USD"}.